-Changes in the Equity Protection Strategy and Currency Hedging Framework
+Changes in the Equity Downside Protection Strategy

-In order to protect the Fund's current strong position, the Fund protects against material ongoing falls in the equity markets via the use of an Equity Protection Strategy.
+In order to protect the Fund's current strong position, the Fund protects against material ongoing falls in the equity markets via the use of an equity downside protections strategy.
 Whilst it does not protect against all falls and all equity assets, as this would be too expensive, the aim is to provide further certainty in employer contributions (all other things equal) in the event of a significant equity market fall.
+It is set up so that the downside protection is financed by limiting the extent to which the Fund benefits from an equity market increase in value on the proportion of equities that it hedges.